devdinie/YOLO_MRI_images/README.md

 # YOLO_MRI_images

-I do not claim aouthorship for the scripts in this repository!
+I retrained a YOLO for recognizing Tumors in MRI images.

 These scripts are taken from https://github.com/AntonMu/TrainYourOwnYOLO